 It’s you, so it’s good enough.
-Your unique life experience and knowledge makes it so.
+Your unique life experience and knowledge make it so.
 Don’t let the fear of not-good-enough stop you from writing.
-Hey, that’s what proofreaders, editors and copywriters are for anyhow.
+Hey, that’s what proofreaders, editors, and copywriters are for anyhow.
 Just get your ideas out.
 You can perfect the words later.

 Write for yourself first